 Credit risk

-The balance of not rated loans to other financial institutions mainly consists of "Premier Credit" non-bank credit organization amounting AZN 842 thousand (in 2018: AZN 2,256 thousand belongs to "Premier Credit" non-bank credit organization).
+The balance of not-rated loans to other financial institutions mainly consists of "Premier Credit" non-bank credit organizations amounting AZN 843 thousand (in 2019: AZN 842 thousand).

 There are no impairment indicators in respect of these balances.